Top Menu

 INSTRUCTIONS:

 I used white Hearty modeling clay.
-My daughter who is passionate about working with all types of clay recommended me this brand and well, she knows her stuff.
+My daughter, who is passionate about working with all types of clay, recommended this brand to me, and well, she knows her stuff.
 I had no trouble whatsoever using this type of clay.

 1. ROLL THE AIR-DRY MODELING CLAY

 Unpack the clay and set it on a clean surface.
-Using the rolling pin roll it out uniformly at about 1/4" thickness.
-If you are using air-dry clay keep it in an air-tight bag or container when not in use to keep it from drying.
+Using the rolling pin, roll it out uniformly at about 1/4" thickness.
+If you are using air-dry clay, keep it in an airtight bag or container when not in use to prevent it from drying out.

 Rolling out air-dry modeling clay with rolling pin